 Contact Us Today for An Appointment

-After 34 years of practicing at the Natural Medicine Clinic in Palm Beach Gardens, Florida, I’ve seen over a hundred thousand patient visits.
-More and more I am noticing patients coming in with thyroid and gut issues, and, in particular, thyroid nodules.
-With this increase, I’ve set out to discover not only what causes these, but how I can help my patients treat and shrink their thyroid nodules with natural treatment options.
-There are many symptoms that can be associated with thyroid nodules, such as anxiety, depression, insomnia, and brain fog.
+I’ve seen over a hundred thousand patient visits after 34 years of practicing at the Natural Medicine Clinic in Palm Beach Gardens, Florida.
+More and more, I am noticing patients coming in with thyroid and gut issues, particularly thyroid nodules.
+With this increase, I’ve set out to discover what causes these and how to shrink thyroid nodules naturally.
+Many symptoms can be associated with thyroid nodules, such as anxiety, depression, insomnia, and brain fog.
 You can read more about these symptoms here.
-Treatment of thyroid issues is important, but finding the root cause of thyroid nodules is just as important.
+Treating thyroid issues is important, but finding the root cause of thyroid nodules is just as important.

 Finding the Root Causes